ms-2k/box-strider/README.md

 Simple game of tag built in Unity

-3D assets used are from [this amazing site](https://www.kenney.nl/assets)
+All assets used are public domain
+Please support the artist by visiting [their amazing website](https://www.kenney.nl/assets)